faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 </details>

 👉 Example:
-If _/home/users_ is managed by autofs, the directory _/home/users/alice_ won’t be mounted until someone accesses it, and it will unmount automatically later if idle.
+If _/home/users_ is managed by **autofs**, the directory _/home/users/alice_ won’t be mounted until someone accesses it, and it will unmount automatically later if idle.

 ### Concept